Khja/Aul-/README.md

 The software will be ready soon.

 ## Project objectives
-The main goal is to create a not-to-hard-to-use program intended to document morphology, notes on the usage, and vocabulary of a conlang.
+The main goal is to create a relatively user-friendly program intended to document morphology, notes on the usage, and vocabulary of a conlang.
 The software will very unlikely include:
 - phonetic transcription generation;
 - conscript support and romanisation;
 - media (audios, images, videos, etc.) support.